side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2013/2013-09-23-literate-builds-wtf.md

         echo hello world

-or if you don't like indenting you could use the GitHub style triple-back-tick
+or if you don’t like indenting you could use the GitHub style triple-back-tick

     # Build